UK competition watchdog says private patients pay too much

-LONDON (Reuters) - Private healthcare patients in Britain are paying too much because of a lack of competition, the country’s market regulator said in a ruling that could lead it to force some operators to sell hospitals.
+LONDON, Aug 28 (Reuters) - Private healthcare patients in Britain are paying too much because of a lack of competition, the country’s market regulator said on Wednesday in a ruling that could lead it to force some operators to sell hospitals.

 It could force operators to sell some hospitals in areas where they dominated, it said, adding that it had pinpointed about 20 such sites.